Krnsand/pp4-restaurants/README.md

 The Restaurant model:

-* used to create restaurants in the admin panel to be viewed on the live site and bookable
+* used to create restaurants in the admin panel to be viewed on the live site and be bookable
 * displays the name of the restaurant, an adress as well as opening/closing times and if it is open on mondays and tuesdays or not

 The Booking model:

 * used to create bookings in the admin panel as well as to be used in a booking form on the live site
-* as the fields for restaurant, user, name, email, date, time, number of guests and for a comment if the user has any allergies or dietary restrictions the restaurant might need to know
+* as the fields for restaurant, user, name, email, date, time, number of guests and for a comment if the user has any allergies or dietary restrictions the restaurant might need to know about
 * was used to develop the reservations form on the site

 The User model: